Sex Offender Disclosure

 - Reviews the above information and criteria and determine whether and how the offender's identity and relevant conviction information will be released to members of the college community.

-- Interviews and meets with all Level I, II, and III sex offenders attending Seattle Central Community College.
+- Interviews and meets with all Level I, II, and III sex offenders attending Seattle Central College.

 - Releases the identity and information when it is necessary to protect the college community.